Search Jobs & Courses

 |Age Requirements:||16 and Up|

-The Institute of Legal Executives (ILEX) is the professional body which represents 22,000 trainee and practicing Legal Executives.
+The Chartered Institute of Legal Executives (CILEx) is the professional body which represents 22,000 trainee and practicing Chartered Legal Executives.

-Legal Executive lawyersspecialise in a particular area of law but otherwise the everyday work of a Legal Executive is very similar to that of a solicitor.
+Chartered Legal Executive lawyersspecialise in a particular area of law but otherwise the everyday work of a Chartered Legal Executives is very similar to that of a solicitor.
 They work in England or Wales- there is no equivalent in Scotland.